-- 1. Serve as a volunteer advisor, following retirement from local government in-service employment, to support state sponsor and ICMA members, with only out-of-pocket expenses reimbursed. - 2.
-Reach a mutual understanding with the state sponsor on the amount of time that will be available to devote to the program and what expenses will be reimbursed. - 3.
-Follow up when alerted to members in crisis and CAOs new to the state.
+- 1. Serve as a volunteer advisor, following retirement from in-service local government employment, to support the state sponsor and ICMA members - 2.
+Reach a mutual understanding with the state sponsor on the amount of time (at least 10 hours a month) that will be available to devote to the program and what expenses will be reimbursed per ICMA Guidelines. - 3.
+Follow up when alerted to members in crisis. - 4.
+Contact and welcome new CAOs in your state. - 5.
+Regularly contact all CAOs in your designated region by phone, email, or in person on a schedule agreed upon and publicized by the state sponsor.
+It is important to reach out - 6.
+Maintain membership in ICMA and with the state sponsor and advocate membership in both organizations to nonmembers. - 7.
+Stay current on ICMA's and state sponsors' programs and services to help members make good use of available resources.

-- 4. Contact all CAOs in your designated region by phone or in person on a schedule agreed upon and publicized by the state sponsor.
-It is important to reach out instead of waiting to be contacted. - 5.
-Maintain membership in ICMA and with the state sponsor and advocate membership in both organizations to nonmembers. - 6.
-Maintain current knowledge about both sponsors' programs and services to help members make good use of available resources. - 7.
-Uphold the high standards as embodied in the ICMA Code of Ethics.
-The primary mission of Senior Advisors is to serve colleagues and to represent the profession.
-Senior Advisors should avoid participating in elections at the local level and should avoid taking a stance on controversial issues unless they act in concert with the state sponsor.
-Before participating in any political activity at the local, state or national level, Senior Advisors should consult with state sponsor leadership to seek their guidance and permission to proceed. - 8.
-Be sensitive to the appearance of a conflict of interest in considering part-time consulting jobs.
-Consult the Avoiding Conflicts of Interest section of the Guidelines for permissible consulting activities and contact the state sponsor for guidance. - 9.
-Submit quarterly activity reports and expense reports to the state sponsor.
-(Appendix D). - 10.
-Attend the state sponsor annual meeting and any other meetings designated by the state sponsor.
-Try to attend ICMA's annual conference when possible, especially when the conference is in the region. - 11.
-Maintain an active and regularly accessed e-mail address. - 12.
-If asked to provide assistance to local governments in recruitment and selection of a CAO, consult the Assistance to Local Governments in Recruitment of a Manager/Administrator section of the Guidelines and contact the state sponsor for guidance.
+- 8. Uphold the high standards as embodied in the entire ICMA Code of Ethics.
+The primary mission of Senior Advisors is to serve colleagues and to represent the profession. - Be sensitive to the appearance of conflict of interest in considering part-time consulting jobs.
+Consult the Avoiding Conflicts of Interest section of the Senior Advisors Manual for permissible consulting activities, and when in doubt, contact the state sponsor for guidance. - 10.
+Submit quarterly activity reports and expense reports within the stated timeframes to the state sponsor using the standard formats.
+(See Appendix D). - Attend the state sponsor annual meeting and any other meetings designated by the state sponsor.
+Attend ICMA's annual conference when possible, especially when the conference is in the Senior Advisor's ICMA region. - 12.
+Engage in at least 15 hours of professional development activity each year in order to stay abreast of current issues relevant to members.
+This can include activities such as conference attendance or reading a book. - 13.
+Be easily accessible by phone and email. - 14.
+If asked to aid local governments in recruitment and selection of a CAO, consult the Assistance to Local Governments in Recruitment of a Manager/ Administrator section of the Senior Advisors Manual and contact the state sponsor for guidance.

-D. Guidelines for ICMA
+D. GUIDELINES FOR ICMA

 ICMA maintains policies, goals, and guidelines for the program and conducts periodic reviews in consultation with key stakeholders.
-The most recent review was conducted in 2013-2014.
-ICMA also provides a Senior Advisor Program Coordinator to encourage and assist with establishing programs, to advise on policy, to share information on policies and procedures in other states and to maintain regular communication with Senior Advisors.
+The most recent review was conducted in 2020-2021.
+ICMA also provides a Senior Advisor Program coordinator to encourage and assist with establishing programs, to advise on policy, to share information on policies and procedures in other states, and to maintain regular communication with Senior Advisors.

-In Establishing a Program, ICMA and the Senior Advisor Program Coordinator will:
+When establishing a program, ICMA and the Senior Advisor Program Coordinator will:

-1. Provide materials on starting and maintaining a Senior Advisor program.
+- 1. Provide materials on starting and maintaining a Senior Advisor program. - 2.
+Assist state sponsors in drafting appropriate policies and guidelines for their state.
+See Appendix A for a Recommended State Sponsor Senior Advisor Program Policy.

-- 2. Assist state sponsors in drafting appropriate policies and guidelines for their state.
-See Appendix A for a Recommended State Sponsor Senior Advisor Program Policy - 3.
-Provide a list of Life and Retired Members in a state to help identify potential new Senior Advisors. - 4.
+- 3. Provide a list of Life and retired members in a state to help identify potential new Senior Advisors. - 4.
 Announce new Senior Advisor programs in coordination with the state sponsor and find ways to give Senior Advisors more national visibility.

-In Maintaining a Program, ICMA will:
+When maintaining a program, ICMA will: